-Students 10 and up are part of our
+Students 10 & up are part of our

 Some of our students learn to write, sing, play and record their own compositions while learning how to play an instrument, while others learn to play songs they know and love.
-Our team of talented teachers work with total beginners as well as those who are interested in taking their playing to the next level.
+Instructors in our network work with total beginners as well as those who are interested in taking their playing to the next level.

-Your young adult will be matched with one of our awesome teachers, who we will send to your home once or twice a week to work with them on one of the following instruments:
+Your young adult will be matched with one of our awesome independent teachers, who will come to your home once or twice a week to work with your child on one of the following instruments:

 GUITAR KEYBOARD/ PIANO